Skip to content

 A/B Test Tracking

-When you run an A/B test using an external tool (Google Optimize’s replacement, VWO, Optimizely, Kameleoon), you need to send the test assignment to GA4 so you can split your conversion data by variant.
+When you run an A/B test using an external tool (VWO, Optimizely, Kameleoon, AB Tasty) or a feature-flag platform (LaunchDarkly, Statsig, GrowthBook), you need to send the test assignment to GA4 so you can split your conversion data by variant.
 This recipe covers the dataLayer integration for any testing tool, plus how to model the data correctly in GA4.

 Every A/B testing tool assigns the user to a variant before the page renders.
 The right place to push the variant assignment to the dataLayer is immediately after your testing tool determines the assignment — usually in a callback or immediately after the tool’s script initialises.